 - Tally individual orders from club members or check your spreadsheet to make sure you have enough orders to order full the case unit of measure of each product (ie 12 bars of chocolate, 6, 12oz bags of coffee, 6 boxes of tea, etc).
 You’ll pay Equal Exchange in full by credit card at the time of your order.

 There’s no minimum order, but purchase $135 worth of products to get free shipping.

 Place your master order with Equal Exchange:

 - Online: shop.equalexchange.coop If you already have a church or organizational account with Equal Exchange using your email address you can use that one, but if you’d prefer to set up a new account to keep orders and payments separate we recommend this.
-Just go to “Log in” and put in an email address, the name your organization “ie Anderson Road Buying Club” and select your faith-denomination under “coffee project” if applicable.
+Just go to “Log in” and put in an email address, the name your organization “ie Anderson Road Buying Club”.
 You can choose your preferred shipping address which can be residential or a business.